lsst-dm/dm_dev_guide/docs/technotes.rst

 title
    Title of the technote.
    The title doesn't include the handle (DMTN, SQR, or SMTN).
-   You can update the title later by modifying the metadata file.
+   You can update the title later by modifying the :ref:`metadata file <technote-rst-metadata>`.

 description
    Short abstract for the technote.
    The description is used both as an abstract in the technote itself and in the technote's README.
-   You can update the description later by editing the technote and the metadata file.
+   You can update description later by editing the technote and the :ref:`metadata file <technote-rst-metadata>`.

 SQuaRE Bot prepares technotes in the background after you make your request.
 Go to the GitHub organization for your :ref:`document series <technote-series>` to find your new technote repository.